 What’s your reading speed?
 How many words can you devour in a minute?
-The world’s fastest reader, Howard Berg, consumes 25000 to 35000 words per minute, and reads about 30,000 books a year.
+The world’s fastest reader, Howard Berg, in an interview gave a shocking revelation about his reading speed.
+According to him, he consumes 25000 to 35000 words per minute, and reads about 30,000 books a year.
 Now that’s huge.
-But page and font size determines a lot in your speed.
+But page and font size determines a lot in speed.
 If you can read less than 200 words per minute, then you’re less than an average adult reading speed.

 1) Create a library for yourself: